SjorsWijsman/browser-technologies-2021/README.md

 `/views` contains all the .ejs files created to render the HTML.

 ## 🌐 Browsers
-To make sure the app works for as many people as possible, I performed some browser tests in Chrome, Firefox, Safari and Brave for Mac iOS and Chrome, Firefox, Internet Explorer and Edge for Windows and Safari for iOS.
+To make sure the app works for as many people as possible, I performed some browser tests in Chrome, Firefox, Safari and Brave for Mac iOS and Chrome, Firefox, Internet Explorer and Edge for Windows and Safari and Chrome for iOS.

 Because the app works without any JavaScript or CSS it works pretty much anywhere.
 For clients that support JavaScript and [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams#browser_compatibility) I added functionality to prevent the browser from reloading after changing the shirt settings and an enhancement that shows the text in the shirt without having to click the text update button.